asterIRC/aegaeon/README.md

+# Aegaeon

-# Aegaeon - CriTCL library for using mowgli's event loop and VIO abstraction in Tcl apps
+A CriTCL library for using mowgli's event loop and VIO abstraction in Tcl apps.

+It's not very good.

-requires tcl 8.6.
+It requires tcl 8.6.

 ## Installation: